SwissDataScienceCenter/renku/docs/topic-guides/sessions/session-basics.rst

-When starting a new session through the "Start with options" button from the project page header or the "New session" button on the project sessions tab, you will get a complete overview of the session you will start.
+When starting a new session through the "Start with options" button from the project page header or the "New session" button on the project sessions tab, you will be able to completely control the parameters for the session that will start.
 One of the typical use cases for using the extended options is picking a non-default branch.